viritin/viritin-sb/README.md

  * Make the pom.xml look like Vaadin is easy to take into use.
 Current custom profiles, plugin configurations and exclusions makes Vaadin look quite fragile.
  * Collect input and feedback for a proper implementation directly in the Vaadin core.
 Related Flow issue: https://github.com/vaadin/flow/issues/17737

-Tested and expected functionality:
+## Tested and expected functionality:

-* Project checked into IDE as usual, starting development server both with main method (the true SB method) or with maven plugin (mvn spring-boot:run) always starts Vaadin app in dev mode.
+* Project checked into IDE as usual, starting development server both with main method (the true SB method) or with maven plugin (mvn spring-boot:test-run) always starts Vaadin app in dev mode.
 * mvn install; java -jar target/*jar builds and properly runs production mode artifact.
 The first point still works after this step.
 * Dropping in an add-on with client side extensions works as expected.

-Known limitations at this point:

- * You can't make your Spring Boot application class(es) directly extend `AppShellConfigurator` due to assertions made at app start.
-To make those configs work for both dev & production, introduce a separate class for those configs, as in Example class.
-Probably this is a better habit anyway to keep Vaadin specific stuff separately.
-Not a biggie, but you'll face this if migrating existing projects...
- * ~~Hilla is excluded, otherwise production mode fails (I'm probably excluding something that is actually needed in production )~~
- * Good looking setup requires app to use parent ATM, try to check if e.g.  "Maven tiles" could help here.
- * ~~Dev mode exclusion list fed to spring-boot plugin is hard coded -> might exclude something you actually need.
-Tried to workaround this by fixing a related bug in Spring Boot (plugin), but now I can't seem to be able to dynamically feed the list for it as a property 😬 I bet it worked before...~~ SB repackge exclusions not used at all in this branch...
- * Using flow-maven-plugin (to override a performance issue & nasty warning).

-Random notes:

- * ~~ Spring Boot has a bug/design flaw IMO: optional deps are getting into the artifact jar file (only devtools get excluded by default).
-Thus can't just declare vaadin-dev as optional -> hacks/profiles needed. ~~ Not affected by this branch using different approach.
- * Gradle all would be simpler 🤪

 ## How to try: